 THE AMBLER HOUSE HEALTH AND WELLNESS CENTER, open to all regularly enrolled students, is staffed by a registered nurse who maintains regular hours for consultation and treatment.
-A health care professional (doctor, physician's assistant, or nurse practitioner) is available five days a week and is available for walk-in appointments between 8:00 a.m. and 10:00 a.m.
+A health care professional (doctor, physician's assistant, or nurse practitioner) is available five days a week and is available for walk-in appointments between 8:00 a.m. and 10:00 a.m. (on Monday, Tuesday, and Friday) and between 1:00 p.m. and 3:00 p.m.
+(Wednesday and Thursday).
 Students may be referred to other professionals for specialized care and/or follow-up.
 Medical attention is also available at the Hillsdale Hospital in the city of Hillsdale.